BanForFun/react-select-table/README.md

 # react-select-table

-**The items are controlled using redux**
+A combination of item management (addition, deletion, sorting, etc.) using redux, and a table component to display them.

 ## Features

 * Item filtering
+* Item searching (by just starting to type the first letters of the item)
 * Multi-column sorting
-* Item pagination
+* Pagination
 * Resizable columns (widths can be saved and restored)
+* Percentage based column sizing (can be used in resizable containers)
+* Responsive column visibility
 * Sticky header
 * Performance optimized drag selection with automatic scrolling (even with uneven in height rows)
-* Selection behavior emulating native windows ListView (with some improvements)
+* Familiar shortcuts and selection behavior emulating native windows ListView
 * Fully usable with only the keyboard
-* Percentage based column sizing (can be used in resizable containers)
 * Single and multi-row selection
 * ListBox mode (explained below)
 * Touch support (chromium based browsers only)